 One of the pet peeves that I have with my iPhone and other iOS devices is sometimes when trying to launch the App Switcher, I end up on the Home screen, or I end up toggling my accessibility shortcut instead by accident.
 As much as I swear I just pressed my Home button twice, the device thinks I pressed it once, or three times.

-Granted this doesn’t happen to me all the time, it happens enough for me to notice it.
+Granted this doesn’t happen to me all the time, but it happens enough for me to notice it.
 It’ll happen occasionally because the device’s Home button sensor can become overloaded with input in a short period of time and fail to recognize presses either because of device lag or a worn-out sensor.
 Or, perhaps the opposite happened – you’re too slow and the device expects you to press the button quicker and so it only registers a single press when you meant to press twice.

 If you experience these problems too, you will be relieved to hear that there is actually a way to adjust the click speed of the Home button’s input sensor.
 It’s done by accessing a setting from within the Settings app and you can even select the sensitivity adjustment that works the best for you.